nomad-xyz/docs/docs/dev/token-bridge.md

 4. After acceptance period, verify a transaction was sent on the destination Replica

    - _Wait time_: acceptance period.
-Currently ~3 hours
+Currently 30 minutes
    - Cross-check timestamps

 5. Verify a transaction was sent on the destination BridgeRouter